-You can watch the following video to learn how to create your first S-Docs template in Salesforce Lightning, or read the detailed instructions below to learn how to create your first S-Docs template in Salesforce Classic.
+You can watch the following video or read the detailed instructions below to learn how to create your first S-Docs template in Salesforce.
 The processes are very similar.

 This will bring up the initial template creation page (not the template editor).
-To get started quickly, you only need to complete the fields indicated in red and then click the Save button.
-In this example we will create an opportunity sheet from the "Opportunity" object, but you can enter any values you want.
+To get started quickly, you only need to complete the fields indicated with a red asterisk, and then click the Save button.
+In this example we will create an opportunity summary sheet from the "Opportunity" object, but you can enter any values you want.
 All of the fields are explained below.